collective/collective.pfg.norobots/README.rst

 This captcha can be used :

+    * as a PloneFormGen field with `collective.pfg.norobots`_

     * as a ``plone.app.discussion`` (Plone Discussions) captcha plugin

     * as a ``z3c form`` field

-    * as a PloneFormGen field with `collective.pfg.norobots`_
+    * as a macro in a custom form

 Requirements
 ------------

 I have tested this release with :

+    * Plone 5.0.5 & PloneFormGen 1.8.1 & collective.z3cform.norobots 1.4.3
-    * Plone 4.3.4 & PloneFormGen 1.7.16 & collective.z3cform.norobots 1.4.2.2
+    * Plone 4.3.10 & PloneFormGen 1.7.19 & collective.z3cform.norobots 1.4.3

 Screenshot
 ------------